KhalGH/AwesomePlates-WotLK/README.md

 4. Restart the game and enable the addon.

 ## Recommendations
-AwesomePlates performs frequent visual update operations for scaling and fading each visible nameplate every 0.05 seconds.
+AwesomePlates performs numerous visual update operations for scaling and fading each visible nameplate every 0.05 seconds.
 This can lead to a significant processing load, especially when increasing the nameplate visibility range, which considerably raises the number of elements on screen.

 To improve performance, consider the following recommendations: